-The goal of the English Department is to promote clarity of thought and clarity in written expression by developing skills in reading, writing, listening, speaking, and critical thinking.
+The mission statement of the English Department is to promote clarity of thought and clarity in written expression by developing skills in reading, writing, listening, speaking, and critical thinking.
 The various components of the curriculum are directly tied to these skills.
 For example, every freshman, sophomore, and junior participates in our department-wide Writing Sample Program to master rhetorical strategies for developing expository essays.
 Students study grammar to improve their reading comprehension and writing.
-Students study literature as a model for writing and critical thinking as well as a means to provide perspective for understanding our world and ourselves.
+Students study literature as a model for writing and critical thinking as well as a means to provide a perspective for understanding our world, ourselves, and the consequences of our actions.